|

 was born in 1652 near Yeovil.
 His activities took him from Central

-and South America to Africa, Asia and Australia, experiences which
+and South America to Africa and Asia and in 1688 he became the first

-he later wrote about.
-In 1704 he was in command of the ship on which
+Holland).
+In 1704 he was in command of the ship on which Alexander

-Alexander Selkirk was a crewmember.
-Due to Dampier's cruelty Selkirk
+Selkirk was a crewmember.
+Due to Dampier's cruelty Selkirk asked to

-asked to be left on one of the Juan Fernández Islands which
+be left on one of the Juan Fernández Islands which lie in the

-lie in the Pacific Ocean off the coast of Chile.
-Selkirk stayed on
+Pacific Ocean off the coast of Chile.
+Selkirk stayed on the uninhabited

-the uninhabited island for over four years before being eventually
+island for over four years before being eventually rescued, a story

-rescued, a story which is said to have been the basis for Daniel Defoe's
+which is said to have been the basis for Daniel Defoe's "Robinson

 William